emilymessenger/emilymessenger/README.md

 I'm an undergraduate student at the University of Kansas studying Applied Computing with a Concentration in Biology.

-📫 You can reach me at [emilymessenger@ku.edu](mailto:emilymessenger@ku.edu) or on [LinkedIn](https://www.linkedin.com/in/emily-messenger/).\
+📫 Feel free to email me at [emilymessenger@ku.edu](mailto:emilymessenger@ku.edu) or message me on [LinkedIn](https://www.linkedin.com/in/emily-messenger/).\
 🧠 I love the brain!
-I'm currently researching neonatal rs-fMRI and connectomics.\
+I'm currently researching neonatal rs-fMRI and connectomics at Children's Mercy.\
-🌾 Right now, I'm working out of Lawrence, KS.
+✈️ Next conference: International Society for Magnetic Resonance in Medicine Annual Meeting in Cape Town, South Africa

 Check out my [website](https://emilymessenger.github.io/) to learn more!
 <!--